jhellerstein/blog/content/blog/crdt-intro/index.md

 coverImage: ./lattices-lettuces.png
 tags: ["research", "distributed-systems", "CRDT", "algebra"]
 ---
-Over the next few days, I'm going to post a number of observations about *CRDTs*: Convergent Replicated Data Types.
+Over the next few days, I'm going to post a number of observations about *CRDTs*: ~~Convergent~~ Conflict-free Replicated Data Types.
 These are data structures that aspire to help us with *coordination-free distributed programming*, a topic that interests me a lot.
 How can developers (or languages/compilers) deliver distributed programs that are *safe* or *correct* in important ways, without employing expensive mechanisms for *coordination* that make the global cloud run as slowly as a sequential computer?

 In a nutshell, my take is that CRDTs are built on an elegant kernel, but offer a leaky abstraction that misleads a lot of developers -- and researchers.
 Understanding the ideas and problems of CRDTs is a great way to walk into this domain.
 I'll give an overview in this post, and the series of posts will go futher.